 - Add garlic and sauté 1 minute.

-- Add salt and pepper.
-Optional: add torn kale and a big squeeze of lemon, and turn off the heat.
+- Optional: To soup pot, add torn kale, a big squeeze of lemon, and any spice (harissa, cayenne) and turn off the heat.
+Top each bowl with a spoonful of pesto.